 The \textit{successors} $\Succes_0(S):=\{S'\in 2^N\colon\exists(S...S')\}$ and the \textit{strict successors} $\Succes(S):=\{S'\in 2^N\colon\exists(S...S'), S'\neq S\}$ of package $S$ are sets of packages reachable from $S$ in the CFG.
 Likewise, the \textit{predecessors} $\Predec_0(S):=\{S' \in 2^N\rt\exists(S'...S)$ and the \textit{strict predecessors} $\Predec(S):=\{S' \in 2^N\rt\exists(S'...S), {S'}\neq S\}$ of $S$ are sets of packages from which $S$ can be reached.
 Furthermore, $\DSucces(S):=\{S'\in 2^N \colon (S,S') \in A\}$ and $\DPredec(S):=\{S'\in 2^N \colon (S',S) \in A\}$ are the neighbors, the \textit{direct successors} and \textit{direct predecessors} of $S$, and $\DSucces_0:=\DSucces \cup \{S\}$ and $\DPredec_0:=\DPredec \cup \{S\}$.

-When selling a supply partition, the seller incurs costs related to the individual elements in the partition, as well as their interaction.
+When selling a supply partition, the seller incurs costs related to its individual elements, as well as their interaction.
 Each node (package) $S$ in the graph is associated with an incremental cost function.
 All predecessors $S'\in \Predec_0(S)$ of some node $S\in2^N$ are \textit{cost-connected} to $S$.
 Economically, this means that an incremental cost corresponding to $S$ also contributes to the cost of $S'$.
-Only bundles that are a subset or superset of each other can be cost-connected (\cref{def:cfg}~(i)), and for each bundle, the seller incurs at least the cost of the individual varieties contained in the bundle (\cref{def:cfg}~(ii)). \begin{definition} Incremental costs are defined as $\DC: 2^N\times\N\rightarrow \Z$, where $\DC(S,r)$ is the cost increase that the seller incurs from selling a copy of some package $T$ due to its cost connection to package $S$, when she sells $r-1$ copies of other packages cost-connected to $S$. \end{definition} Note that $\DC(\{j\},r) := \infty$ for $r>\Omega_j$, for all $j\in N$ (similarly to a capacity constraint).
+Only bundles that are a subset or superset of each other can be cost-connected (\cref{def:cfg}~(i)), and for each bundle, the seller incurs at least the cost of the individual varieties contained in the bundle (\cref{def:cfg}~(ii)). \begin{definition} Incremental costs are defined as $\DC: 2^N\times\N\rightarrow \Z$.
+The seller incurs the cost increase $\DC(S,r)$ from selling a copy of a package $T$ due to its cost connection to package $S$, when she sells $r-1$ copies of other packages cost-connected to $S$. \end{definition} Note that $\DC(\{j\},r) := \infty$ for $r>\Omega_j$, for all $j\in N$.
 Negative incremental costs, i.e.,~cost savings, are allowed.
 The total cost of a supply partition is obtained by adding all incremental costs associated with the bundles contained in the partition.
-For each bundle, the cost function graph defines the set of cost-connected bundles. \begin{definition} The cost of selling a partition of packages (package multiset) $\kb \in \K$ is defined as $C^0:\K \rightarrow \Z_+$.
+For each bundle, the cost function graph defines the set of cost-connected bundles. \begin{definition} The cost of selling a partition of supply (package multiset) $\kb \in \K$ is defined as $C^0:\K \rightarrow \Z_+$.
 Given a cost function graph and associated incremental costs,